Armory8854/armory8854.github.io/_posts/2022/11/02/2022-11-02-pleroma-fediverse.md

 If you do, you can continue installing Certbot.
 If you don't, you need to update your DNS settings as mentioned previously.

+Now that you've done this, go ahead and run the install instructions here [^3], then run and install your ssl certificate! **Make sure to enter a valid email address when it asks - it will remind you when to renew your cert.**  When it asks you for what domains to get a cert for, make sure to enter it like this.

+`yourdomain.com www.yourdomain.com`

+After that, there's one final step: Setting up your certificate to automatically renew! run the following command to modify the `root` users crontab

+`sudo crontab -e`

+If it asks you for an editor to choose, roll with nano, unless you know what you are doing.
+We need to reset the certificate at least once every 3 months, I would say once every 2 months and 15 days is sufficient.

+`0 0 15 2 * certbot renew`

+Make sure before you save your crontab, you hit enter 1 more time to have a blank new line at the end of the file.
+I'm not 100% sure why this is required, but your crontab will not save if it's not set.

 # Pleroma
 ![The homepage of Pleroma at the time of writing.
 It features the title of the app, and a homescreen showcasing the User Interface design.](/assets/images/pleromahome.jpg)